 Closely related to distraction is redirection.
 Sometimes changing the subject isn’t totally effective, so many caregivers redirect their loved ones’ attention to a different activity that they can focus on.
 The point is to provide an alternative option that will break the loop and keep an elder fully engaged.

-Crafts, chores, watching movies or recordings of old TV shows, and listening to CDs of their favorite music are especially effective.
+Crafts, chores, snacks, watching movies or recordings of old TV shows, and listening to CDs of their favorite music are especially effective.
 Old photo albums are excellent for redirection as well.
 Just try to use an album that contains photos from the distant past rather than more recent pictures.
 A dementia patient’s short-term memory is usually very weak and sometimes presenting them with documentation of recent events they do not remember can be upsetting.
-Long-term memory stays intact longer, so older photographs tend to be a safer bet.
+Long-term memory stays intact longer throughout the course of the disease, so older photographs tend to be a safer bet.
 Point out people in the pictures and ask your loved one to explain who they were.
 The chances are very good that they will remember the photos and may even entertain you with a related story.

 Take a Deep Breath

 I don’t mean to minimize the irritation that arises from elders repeating the same questions and stories from their youths.
 I also don’t want to imply that looking at an old photo album will solve the problem.
 However, these steps do work for most people, most of the time.
 Remember that validation is valuable and kind whether dementia is present or not.
 It is often worth your while to carve out a few minutes to distract and redirect.
 Keeping a loved one engaged will improve their quality of life and keep your efforts from becoming too tedious.
 If you find yourself getting overwhelmed, just step into another room for a few moments, take a few deep breaths and then try again.